timewave-computer/valence-services/README.md

 ## Security

-If you believe you've found a security-related issue with Covenants, please disclose responsibly by contacting the Timewave team at [security@timewave.computer](mailto:security@timewave.computer).
+If you believe you've found a security-related issue with the contracts associated with this repository, please disclose responsibly by contacting the Timewave team at [security@timewave.computer](mailto:security@timewave.computer).

 ## License